Guide

 Common mistakes

-• Skipping validation after manual edits.
+• Skipping validation after cleaning or manually editing the CSV.

 Real-world tips